 Ear infection - acute

-Ear infections are one of the most common reasons parents take their children to the doctor.
-While there are different types of ear infections, the most common is called otitis media, which means an inflammation and infection of the middle ear.
+Ear infections are one of the most common reasons parents take their children to the health care provider.
+The most common type of ear infection is called otitis media.
+It is caused by swelling and infection of the middle ear.
 The middle ear is located just behind the eardrum.

 Otitis media - acute; Infection - inner ear; Middle ear infection - acute